 - do you provide website design?

-- is SEO (search engine optimization) really necessary for a website?
+- do you offer SEO (search engine optimization) services?

 - what are the client’s responsibilities and necessary communication?

 - what are your policies on project usage?

 - why are your design prices not listed?

 - do you offer retainers? how do they work?